Waikato/tiny-weka/README.md

 usage: update.py [-h] -w, --weka DIR -c, --commit HASH [-g, --git EXECUTABLE]
                  [-n, --dry_run] [-v, --verbose]

-Analyzes the git log from the specified revision on and then updates the code accordingly.
-It stores the start/end git hash in 'update.rev' after execution.
+Analyzes the git log from the specified commit hash on and then updates the code accordingly.
+It stores the start/end git commit hash in 'update.rev' after execution.

 optional arguments:
-  -h, --help            show this help message and exit -w, --weka DIR        the directory with the Weka subversion repository
-                        (HEAD)
-  -c, --commit HASH     the git hash to start from
-  -g, --git EXECUTABLE  the git executable to use if not on the path -n, --dry_run         whether to perform a dry run, i.e., only simulating
+  -h, --help            show this help message and exit -w, --weka DIR        the directory with the Weka git clone (HEAD) -c, --commit HASH     the git commit hash to start from -g, --git EXECUTABLE  the git executable to use if not on the path -n, --dry_run         whether to perform a dry run, i.e., only simulating
                         the update